Part VI. Utilities

 c.
 That any alternative location would be contrary to the public interest.
 This determination would include an evaluation of the direct and indirect environmental and economic effects that would result from the disapproval of the use of such right-of-way for the accommodation of such utility.

-3. Overhead and underground utilities may be installed within limited access right-of-way by a utility company under an agreement that provides for a shared resource arrangement subject to VDOT's need for the shared resource.
+3. Overhead and underground utilities may only be installed within limited access right-of-way under a shared resource agreement subject to VDOT's need for the shared resource.

-4. All authorized longitudinal utility installations within limited access right-of-way, excluding communication tower facilities, shall be located in a utility area established along the outer edge of the right-of-way.
-Special exceptions must be approved by the Commissioner of Highways.
+4. All authorized longitudinal utility installations within limited access right-of-way shall be located in a utility area established along the outer edge of the right-of-way.
+Special exceptions must be approved by the Chief Engineer.

 5. Authorized overhead utility installations within limited access right-of-way shall maintain a minimum of 21 feet of vertical clearance.